OSUsatoru/Cloud-Applicatoin-Development/BusinessApiSystem4/README.md

-# Assignment 4
+# Instruction

-**Assignment due at 11:59pm on Tuesday 5/31/2022**<br/>
-**Demo due by 5:00pm on Friday 6/10/2022**

-The goal of this assignment is to incorporate file storage into our API and to start using RabbitMQ to perform some basic offline data enrichment.
+The goal is to incorporate file storage into our API and to start using RabbitMQ to perform some basic offline data enrichment.
 There are a few parts to this assignment, described below.

-You are provided some starter code in this repository that uses MongoDB as a backing to implement a reduced subset of the businesses API we've been working with all term.
-The starter code contains the following components:
-  * An API server is implemented in `server.js`.
-  * Individual API routes are modularized within the `api/` directory.
-  * Sequelize models are implemented in the `models/` directory.
-  * A script in `initDb.js` that populates the database with initial data from the `data/` directory.
-You can run this script by running `npm run initdb`.
-  * A Docker Compose specification in `compose.yml`.
-This specification will launch the entire application from scratch, including populating the database using `initDb.js`.
-Note that if you use this specification to launch the app, the `db-init` service and the `api` service will fail with an error (`ECONNREFUSED`) and be restarted continually until the database service is running and the database server itself is ready to accept connections.
-This may take several seconds.
-Note that the Docker Compose specification relies on some environment variables being set in the included `.env` file.

-Feel free to use this code as your starting point for this assignment.
-You may also use your own solution to assignment 2 and/or assignment 3 as your starting point if you like.

 ## 1. Support photo file uploads

-Your first task for the assignment is to modify the `POST /photos` endpoint to support actual photo uploads.
+First task is to modify the `POST /photos` endpoint to support actual photo uploads.
 Specifically, you should update this endpoint to expect a multipart form-data body that contains a `file` field in addition to the fields currently supported by the endpoint (`businessId` and `caption`).
 In requests to this endpoint, the `file` field should specifically contain raw binary data for an image file.
 The endpoint should accept images in either the JPEG (`image/jpeg`) or PNG (`image/png`) format.
 Files in any other format should result in the API server returning an error response.

 ## 2. Store uploaded photo data in GridFS